 Yeah, I love my kiddos but I just can't do it all.
 Still, I tell her to design one and I'll see what I can do.

 She totally thought it out, and I'll admit I got a bit excited about trying to make it happen.

 The same day I found out that Bobbin for Appliques Tardis bow was in the works, I stitched out these:

 Now, I am not that girl who wants to take business away from others.
 And I hate when people are inspired by someone/something and don't give credit.
 That whole brain surgery thing I went through really mellowed me out and made me look at life in a whole new way.
 So I have to give credit to Heather, the designer behind the bunny bow because if I had never seen and stitched her design out, my kiddo would never have thought to ask me for a Tardis bow.
 All other things Dr. Who related, but not a bow.

 And if there was a bow to purchase in time, this little project would have waited in line behind all the others.

 The idea was that I would sell these (and I will be on dolls and doodles) as finished products, I didn't think for a moment to offer up the embroidery file for purchase!

 So after a long talk with my daughter we decided to make the embroidery files available for purchase.
 BUT the proceeds from the sales will go into her "art" fund.
 This fund is for the art and computer classes she really wants to take over the summer.

 In the end, she is one happy camper.
 Ready to wear her big Tardis bow, show off her mom's work and claim designer status.

 Me--I just hope the bows are well received and people have fun with them.
-And if you want other options, check out the Tardis bow Bobbin for Applique has.
+I'm still not a bow girl, but I'm enjoying the fun my kids are having with them.